roma0104/sublime-tid/README.md

 # sublime-tid
-Sublime 3 syntax file for TiddlyWiki5 *.tid files
+Sublime Text 3 syntax file for TiddlyWiki5 *.tid files

+This file provides syntax colouring for *.tid files in the Sublime Text 3 editor.